- Employment Law Guide

 For any record contractors maintain, they must be able to identify the gender, race, and ethnicity of each employee; and where possible, the gender, race, and ethnicity of each applicant or Internet applicant, whichever is applicable to the particular position.

-The Internet Applicant regulations addressed recordkeeping and the use of the Internet and electronic data technologies in contractors’ recruiting and hiring processes.
-This rule includes soliciting data on the race, gender and ethnicity of applicants.
-For more detail about the Internet Applicant Recordkeeping rule, see OFCCP’s Frequently Asked Questions(http://www.dol.gov/ofccp/regs/compliance/faqs/iappfaqs.htm).
+The Internet applicant regulations address recordkeeping and the use of the Internet and electronic data technologies in contractors’ recruiting and hiring processes.
+This regulation includes soliciting data on the race, gender and ethnicity of applicants.
+For more detail about recordkeeping requirements for Internet applicants, see OFCCP’s Frequently Asked Questions.

-While covered construction contractors and subcontractors are not required to have a written AAP, they must maintain documentation of the actions they took to meet the contract specifications (the 16 Steps.
-For more information, see OFCCP’s Construction Contractors’ Technical Assistance Guide.
+While covered construction contractors and subcontractors are not required to have a written AAP, they must maintain documentation of the actions they took to meet the contract specifications (the 16 Steps).

-All covered Federal contractors and subcontractors who have 50 or more employees, and who have a contract, subcontract, or purchase order amounting to $50,000 or more; or serve as a depository of Government funds in any amount, or is a financial institution which is an issuing and paying agent for U.S. Savings Bonds and Notes are required to submit EE0-1 forms each year with the U.S. Equal Employment Opportunity Commission's EEO-1 Joint Reporting Committee.
-See EEOC’s information on filing the EEO-1 Report (EEO-1 forms(http://www.eeoc.gov/eeo1survey/)).
+All covered Federal contractors and subcontractors who have 50 or more employees, and who have a contract, subcontract, or purchase order amounting to $50,000 or more or serve as a depository of Government funds in any amount, or is a financial institution which is an issuing and paying agent for U.S. Savings Bonds and Notes are required to submit the Employer Information Report also known as the EEO-1 Report each year to Equal Employment Opportunity Commission and the Department of Labor's Office of Federal Contract Compliance Programs Joint Reporting Committee.
+For information on filing the EEO-1 Report see EEO-1 forms.

 If OFCCP files an administrative complaint, the contractor or subcontractor has 20 days to request a review by an Administrative Law Judge (ALJ), who hears the case and recommends a decision.
 If the contractor or subcontractor is dissatisfied with the ALJ's decision, it may appeal the decision to the Department of Labor's Administrative Review Board.
 The Board issues the final decision, whether or not there is an appeal.

-If the Board finds that the contractor or subcontractor has violated the Executive Order, it may order the contractor or subcontractor to provide appropriate relief, which may include restoration of back pay and employment status and benefits for the victim(s) of discrimination.
+If the Board finds that the contractor or subcontractor has violated E.O.
+11346, it may order the contractor or subcontractor to provide appropriate relief, which may include restoration of back pay and employment status and benefits for the victim(s) of discrimination.
 Depending on the circumstances, violations also may result in cancellation, suspension, or termination of contracts, withholding of progress payments, and debarment.

 If the contractor or subcontractor is dissatisfied with the Board's decision, it may appeal that decision to the Federal courts.